-You can select any geometry in a selection box by clicking any area in your design space with your mouse or trackpad, and dragging the pointer across the space.
+You can select multiple geometries in a selection box at once by clicking any area in your design space with your mouse or trackpad, and dragging the pointer across the space.
 Depending on the direction you drag the pointer, the selection type changes:

 - Drag the pointer to the right to select geometries that are completely included in the selection box.